英文字典中文字典Word104.com

 • Ontology | Definition, History Examples | Britannica

-Ontology, the philosophical study of being in general, or of what applies neutrally to everything that is real It was called “first philosophy” by Aristotle in Book IV of his Metaphysics
+ontology, the philosophical study of being in general, or of what applies neutrally to everything that is real It was called “first philosophy” by Aristotle in Book IV of his Metaphysics

-• Ontology - Research-Methodology
+• Ontology - Wikiwand

 • ONTOLOGY Definition Meaning - Merriam-Webster